 USD Coin has emerged as the second-largest stablecoin, following its launch in 2018.
 Backed by a consortium led by Circle and Coinbase, USDC has become the most popular stablecoin in the burgeoning DeFi market.

 Crypto exchange Binance launched BUSD in co-operation with Paxos in 2019 to provide a stablecoin to Binance ecosystem users and participants.
 Boosted by the increase in usage of Binance’s own blockchains, Binance Chain and Binance Smart Chain, BUSD has become one of the leading stablecoins in the market.

 Launched as a crypto-collateralised stablecoins by Maker in 2017, DAI has established itself as a popular stablecoin in the DeFi market on the Ethereum blockchain.
 Dai is managed and operated by a decentralised autonomous organisation (DAO), making it the most decentralised stablecoin in the market.

-In addition to the four top stablecoins, TerraUSD (UST), TrueUSD (TUSD), Paxos Standard (PAX) also boast over $1bn in market capitalisation.
+In addition to the four top stablecoins, TerraUSD (UST), TrueUSD (TUSD) and Paxos Standard (PAX) are also used throughout the crypto community.